Charlie Blackmon Player Props: Rockies vs. Nationals

 Charlie Blackmon At The Plate

-- Blackmon is batting .321 with two doubles, a home run and a walk.

-- In 62.5% of his eight games this season, Blackmon has picked up at least one hit.
-He's also had three multi-hit games.

-- He has gone deep in one of eight games, and in 3.2% of his plate appearances.
+- He has hit a home run in one of nine games, and in 2.8% of his plate appearances.

-- Blackmon has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored at least one run three times this season (37.5%), including one multi-run game.
+- He has scored at least one run three times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.